 - 1. Establish a framework for demand forecasting in the supply chain - 2.
 Introduce a four-step process for streamlining the forecasting cycle - 3.
-Define, interpret ,visualize major demand forecasting techniques. - Identify appropriate accuracy measures for evaluating demand forecasting and forecasting models. - 5.
-Complement non-traditional methods with established approaches in forecasting model development
+Define, interpret ,visualize major demand forecasting techniques. - Identify appropriate accuracy measures for evaluating demand forecasting and forecasting models.

+5. Complement with established approaches with new non-traditional methods in forecasting model development